The right gestures to prolong the life of your endoscope

 • Completely purge the cooling system.

-• Wipe down if necessary, and immediately store the equipment in its original
+• Wipe down if necessary, and immediately store the equipment in its original flightcase to protect it from shock, dust or moisture

 Conclusion